Poetry

 Poetry uses forms and conventions to suggest differential interpretations of words, or to evoke emotive responses.
-Devices such as assonance, alliteration, onomatopoeia, and rhythm may convey musical or incantatory effects.
 The use of ambiguity, symbolism, irony, and other stylistic elements of poetic diction often leaves a poem open to multiple interpretations.
 Similarly, figures of speech such as metaphor, simile, and metonymy establish a resonance between otherwise disparate images—a layering of meanings, forming connections previously not perceived.
 Kindred forms of resonance may exist, between individual verses, in their patterns of rhyme or rhythm.